Introduction: So watch the joy go on and on!

 STEEL PIER’s Relevance Today: Real life mixed with real show business.

 When I saw Steel Pier at San Diego State University, a colleague of mine who also attended the production questioned the relevance of the piece within today’s society.
-Although Steel Pier is not a political battlecry as most theater pieces are now required to be in today’s theater scene, the musical still comments on the condition of human suffering as a form of entertainment and the everlasting power of love.
+Although Steel Pier is not a political battlecry as most shows are now required to be in today’s theater scene, the musical still comments on the condition of human suffering as a form of entertainment and the everlasting power of love.

-The love story of this musical is timeless, most impart on the story being based on the classic Greek myth of Orpheus and Eurydice.
+The love story of this musical is timeless, mostly impart on the story being based on the classic Greek myth of Orpheus and Eurydice.
 There are many people who are trapped in their own personal underworlds by their own Hades.
 For Rita, she was trapped by her Hades, Mick, in the underworld of the dance marathon.
 The way Rita escapes her predicament is through Bill, the story’s Orpheus.
 Like Orpheus, Bill teaches the lesson on the importance of not looking back and letting love guide the way.
 As he says to Rita in Act Two, Scene 6A; “Just don’t look back.
 When you’re flying, you never look where you’ve been.
 You can only look where you’re going.
 Ever see a bird look over his shoulder?
 No. There’s only one way to go.
 Straight ahead.”
 (Thompson, pg.98).

 The story of Orpheus, Eurydice and Hades is once again being told on Broadway in the Tony-Award winning musical, Hadestown, reinstating the timelessness of the Orpheus myth.
 With Hadestown being the toast of the town with audiences and critics alike who are becoming enamored with the musical, it could be theorized that today’s audience might be more accepting of Steel Pier’s story if the musical was ever to be revived in New York now that audiences have a contemporary comprehension of the Orpheus myth through Hadestown.